Bank of Montreal Mortgage Rates

 Yes, you can estimate your payment by using the Bank of Montreal Mortgage Calculator.
 You will just need to calculate the following details and input in the mortgage calculator found on the website: (1) purchase price when purchasing a new property or renewal amount of mortgage when only renewing, (2) down payment when purchasing a new property, (3) amortization period, and (4) your mortgage rate.

-Whether it’s your first time to buy a house, new in Canada, planning to purchase a second property, finding ways to renew or refinance your current mortgage, Bank of Montreal has the solution for you.
+Whether it’s your first time buying a house, you are new in Canada, or you are planning to purchase a second property, Bank of Montreal has the solution for you.
 You can choose between its 5-year BMO Smart Fixed Mortgage or its BMO Eco Smart Mortgage.

 This provides one of the bank’s special offers in terms of mortgage plan.
 It has a lower posted rate and amortization period may last up to 25 years.
 This plan may also be an option if you are looking to renew or refinance your other BMO mortgages.